cometkim/yarn-changeset-action/README.md

 - `commit` - The commit message to use.
 Default to `Version Packages`
 - `title` - The pull request title.
 Default to `Version Packages`
 - `setupGitUser` - Sets up the git user for commits as `"github-actions[bot]"`.
 Default to `true`
-- createGithubReleases - A boolean value to indicate whether to create Github releases after `publish` or not.
+- `createGithubReleases` - A boolean value to indicate whether to create Github releases after `publish` or not.
 Default to `true`
 - `cwd` - Changes node's `process.cwd()` if the project is not located on the root.
 Default to `process.cwd()`

 ### Outputs

 - `published` - A boolean value to indicate whether a publishing is happened or not
 - `publishedPackages` - A JSON array to present the published packages.
 The format is `[{"name": "@xx/xx", "version": "1.2.0"}, {"name": "@xx/xy", "version": "0.8.9"}]`
-- `hasChangesets` - A boolean about whether there were changesets.
-Useful if you want to create your own publishing functionality.
+- `hasChangesets` - A boolean about whether there were changesets
-- `pullRequestNumber` - A numeric string to indicate created or updated pull request.
+- `pullRequestNumber` - A numeric string to indicate created or updated pull request

 ### Example workflow: